Interlaken Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Cost: €7 (approximately CHF 7 or USD 7.50).
-Free for applicants under 18 or over 70.
+Cost: €7 (approximately CHF 7–8) for travelers aged 18–70.
+Free for travelers under 18 or over 70.

 Arrival Process